murphytalk/finance/README.md

  1. `DATABASE` the full path to the sqlite3 db file.
 It would try environment variable `FINANCE_DB` first, if that does not exist then use the value defined there.
 The final value will be tested as a valid file path, if succesful a `Dao` object is created to load data from it, otherwise a `FakeDao` object will be created to generate random static and market data.

+## DB Viewer

+Access `/db` to show the db viewer, which display data of the daily updated stocks/ETFs quotes, currency exchanges and stock/ETFs transactions table.

 # The Common Python Scripts

 In `common` folder, most of them can be launched individually, they accept the following common parameters: